dcieslak19973/hyperzoekt/crates/zoekt/PORTING.md

 3. Implement and test the missing compact postings encodings (delta+varint) behind a shard-version flag; add reader tests that assert round-trip parity for small fixtures.

 ---

+## Scoring & snippets

+What exists now (Rust, shard-backed literal/regex search):

+- Per-document score is computed once per file that has matches and then attached to each `SearchMatch` from that file:
+   - Term frequency (TF) boost: `tf_boost = log2(1 + occurrences_in_doc)`.
+   - Early-position boost: `pos_boost = 1 - min(first_match_byte / 8192, 1)`; earlier first matches score higher.
+   - Filename boost:
+      - Literal: `filename.to_lowercase().contains(needle.to_lowercase())` → +0.5 if true.
+      - Regex: pattern matches file name → +0.5 if true.
+   - Final score: `score = tf_boost + 0.5 * pos_boost + 0.5 * name_boost`.
+- Sorting: results are sorted by `score` descending, then by `(path, line, start)` as tie-breakers.
+- Snippets: for each match we emit `before`, `line_text`, and `after` using the line index and the requested `context` (in lines).
+If `SearchOpts.snippet_max_chars` is set, `before` and `after` are trimmed to ≤N Unicode chars with an ellipsis. `line_text` is not trimmed.
+- CLI: `zr-search` accepts `--snippet-max-chars` and includes `score` in JSON output.

+How this compares to upstream Zoekt (Go reference):

+- Upstream employs a more sophisticated ranking model.
+Public descriptions and code indicate it incorporates additional signals such as:
+   - Word-boundary matches vs. mid-token matches.
+   - Symbol/name matches and boosts for matches in identifiers.
+   - Proximity of multiple terms, and span/fragment cohesiveness.
+   - Document length/normalization and possibly inverse document frequency–like effects.
+   - Additional file- and repo-level heuristics (e.g., filename weighting, language/suffix hints).
+- The Rust port’s current heuristic is intentionally simple and fast; it captures useful first-order signals (TF, first occurrence position, filename) but lacks the richer semantics above.
+This means ordering can differ notably from upstream, especially for multi-term queries, identifiers, and large files.

+Planned follow-ups (parity-oriented):

+- Add word-boundary and token-aware boosts (use regex-syntax/Unicode segmentation).
+- Introduce per-term IDF or length normalization akin to BM25-lite to reduce over-weighting frequent terms.
+- Add proximity/fragment scoring for multi-term queries.
+- Add symbol-aware boosts using the shard’s per-doc symbol table.
+- Gate new behavior behind a `SearchOpts` flag to keep stability and enable A/B testing; add golden tests using upstream fixtures to compare ordering.